conestack/plumber/README.rst

 Plumber
 =======

+**XXX: reworking and adjusting to changes in progress**

 Plumber is a metaclass that implements a plumbing system which works orthogonal to subclassing.

 A quick example
 ---------------

-Import of the plumbing decorator for the plumbing methods and the Plumber metaclass.
+Import of the plumbg decorator for the plumbing methods and the Plumber metaclass.
 ::

-    >>> from plumber import plumbing
     >>> from plumber import Plumber
+    >>> from plumber import plumb

 A class that will serve as base.
 ::